cryptocode/bio/README.md

 <img src="https://user-images.githubusercontent.com/34946442/143932794-213c6eaa-76ca-4f98-985f-345d1fc8e925.png" width=100 height=100>

-Bio is an experimental Lisp dialect similar to Scheme, with an interpreter written in [Zig](https://ziglang.org)
+Bio is a Lisp dialect similar to Scheme, with some novel features like environment expressions which enable capabilities like modules and composite types.

 Features include macros, garbage collection, error handling, a module facility, destructuring, and a standard library.